nemos-gh/localhost-start-page/README.md

 ## Project setup
 ```
-Copy the `index.php` in your /htdocs folder and run whatever you using Xamp/Mamp...
+Copy/paste the *index.php* in your /htdocs folder, run your Xamp/Mamp and visit localhost in browser.
 ```